BRPersonal/learning-python/README.md

 -------------------
 $mkdir -p ~/poc/python/PySpark-Tutorial
 $ cd ~/poc/python/PySpark-Tutorial

+#create virtual environment and install pip and dotenv
 $ python -m venv .venv
 $ source .venv/bin/activate
 $ pip install --upgrade pip
-prompt changes
+$ pip install python-dotenv

+prompt changes.
+Install necessary libraries
 (.venv) $ pip install pyspark
 (.venv) $ pip install findspark
-(.venv) $ pip install jupyterlab #This is not required

-Launch jupyter notebook
-(.venv) $ jupyter-lab

-Dont use jupyterlab.
-Let us do normal python code itself and use PyCharm.
-This is best After doing the above steps , open the project in PyCharm. open a terminal and type which python It will show global installation.
-You will also see a link to choose the project specific python interpreter. click on the link and choose it. close the terminal and open again you will see virtual env got activated.
-Typing which python will now correctly display the project specific virtual environment.
-Alternatively, you could also open a python file in the editor and it will say that python interpreter is not configured and show a link. click on that link choose add interpreter and in the dialog choose "Existing" and choose .venv/bin/python and click ok
+Now open the project in pyCharm
+Go to terminal and type which python
+Output will show global installation folder
+Open any .py file
+Click on link "Configure Python Interpreter"
+Click "Add New Interpreter"--> "Add local interpreter" Choose radio button "Existing" and click Ok

+Go to terminal and type which python
+Output will show local installation folder command prompt will have "(.venv)" at the beginning

 Sometimes IDE may not reflect the settings and you might see error "Invalid Interperter"